Updated · Mike Certo, NMLS #260555

 - 620-639 FICO: Chenoa plus some Home Plus configurations

-- 640+ FICO: Most programs open up — Home In Five, Home Plus, Arrive, Essex/NHF
+- 640+ FICO: Most programs open up — Home in Five, Home Plus, Arrive, Essex/NHF

 - 680+ FICO: Best pricing tiers on most programs